-- Encouraging larger businesses in the area to build positive relationships with smaller businesses.
-This includes developing local supply chains and sharing learning and best practice. - Supporting the growth of green technology and green energy businesses, building on the projects that are underway at Tyseley Energy Centre. - Helping businesses to recruit people with appropriate skills and experience. - Expanding our existing range of business support services which includes grants, loans, advice and training.
+• Encouraging larger businesses and organisations in the area to build positive relationships with local smaller businesses and organisations.
+This includes developing local supply chains and sharing learning and best practice.

+- Supporting the growth of green technology and green energy businesses, building on the projects that are underway at Tyseley Energy Centre. - Helping businesses to innovative in recruiting people with appropriate skills and experience. - Expanding our existing range of business support services which includes grants, loans, advice and training.
 At present we are not able to offer grants to shops and retail businesses.
-We will work to change this to ensure that we can do more to support more businesses in East Birmingham. - Developing the ability of businesses to support the health and wellbeing of their employees using the Thrive at Work framework.

-- Working with the food industry including training providers, food suppliers, processers and retailers to build a healthy food economy.
-This will both strengthen local businesses and increase access to fresh, healthy food. - Develop the role of Heartlands Hospital as an anchor employer for the community of East Birmingham.
+We will work to change this to ensure that we can do more to support more businesses in East Birmingham. - Developing the ability of businesses to support the health and wellbeing of their employees using the Thrive at Work framework. - Working with the food industry including training providers, food suppliers, processers and retailers in the public, private and third sector to build a healthy food economy.
+This will both strengthen local businesses and increase access to fresh, healthy food. - Designing grants to address the healthy food economy and create more lasting impact on the health and wellbeing of local communities. - Develop the role of Heartlands Hospital as an anchor employer for the community of East Birmingham, and explore the many opportunities provided by Universitiy Hospitals Birmingham NHS Foundation Trust.